 In the early season, we highly recommend bringing microspikes and hiking poles to help with traction.
 You may also want to consider bringing an ice axe if continuing to Panhandle Gap.

-Where to stay before the summerland trail
+Where should I stay before the Summerland Trail?

 There are a few lodging options near the trailhead for the Summerland Trail, ranging from campgrounds in Mount Rainier National Park to more upscale hotel accommodations.